awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 The **Custom Transforms** group allows you to use Python \(User\-Defined Function\), Pyspark, Pandas, or Pyspark \(SQL\) to define custom transformations\.
 For all three options, you use the variable `df` to access the dataframe to which you want to apply the transform\.
 If you're not using Python \(User\-Defined Function\), you don't need to include a return statement\.
 Choose **Preview** to preview the result of the custom transform\.
 Choose **Add** to add the custom transform to your list of **Previous steps**\.

-You can import the popular libraries with an `import` statement in the custom transform code block such as the following:
+You can import the popular libraries with an `import` statement in the custom transform code block, such as the following:
 + Numpy version 1\.19\.0
 + Scikit\-learn version 0\.23\.2
 + Scipy version 1\.5\.4